White-tail Deer Species Profile

 The Community Deer Management Assistance Program (CDMAP) is a voluntary program administered by the Wildlife Resources Commission.
 The primary objective of CDMAP is to reduce or maintain deer numbers in residential or other highly-developed areas to minimize human-deer conflicts while preserving or improving herd health.
 To help communities accomplish this, CDMAP provides additional opportunity for licensed hunters to harvest deer on enrolled properties with landowner permission.

-If you would like to participate in the annual Deer Hunter Observation Survey, please use the following form.
+If you would like to participate in the annual Deer Hunter Observation Survey, please use this following form Deer Hunter Observation Survey.

 If you would like to participate in the annual Deer Jawbone Submission program, please complete the following enrollment form.
 Volunteers will be mailed two Tyvek business-reply, postage paid envelopes prior to each hunting season.
 Each jawbone should be dried before being sealed into the envelope.